Book here

 This particular sponge is very striking because of its vibrant orange color that contrasts with the blue of the sea.
 It looks like a rigid, porous stone.

 It is a marine crustacean common in the Caribbean area.
 It has no claws but has antennae that are larger than its body.
-It has been a source of human consumption since ancient times by fishermen in the area.
+It has been a source of human consumption by fishermen in the area since ancient times.

 This specimen will be very easy to find.
 Just walk around the island and look down to see them moving within the museum and between the mangrove area.
 They move so confidently that you must be careful and watch your step.